sudarshanbs/sudarshanbs/README.md

 - 👋 Hi, I’m Sudarshan B S
 - 👀 I’m interested in ...
-C#.Net, ASP.Net, VB.Net, SQL (PostGreSQL, MS SQL Server)
+C#.NET, VB.NET, ASP.NET Core, SQL (PostGreSQL, MS SQL Server)
 - 🌱 I’m currently learning ...
 Diploma in .Net Programming
 - 💞️ I’m looking to collaborate on ...
 Software Technologies AF
 - 📫 How to reach me ...
 Have a Look at my Email!